sdc-windsor/video-descriptions-jason/README.md

 # Vimeo: Video Descriptions

-> The Video Descriptions service for a Vimeo mock, using microservices architecture (as opposed to monolithic architecture).
+> This Video Descriptions repo is one component of a larger Vimeo mock, which utilizes microservices architecture.
 It depends on the existence of related Vimeo services, namely the Video Player and Video Recommendation services.
 This README was authored by the expander and optimizer of the backend, not by the creator of the frontend.
 Hence, it focuses on backend functionality.

 ## Related Projects